Viriconium: A Storm of Wings

-The more complex second novel of the Viriconium sequence, which is also borderline sf, is A Storm of Wings (1980).
+The more complex second novel of the Viriconium sequence, which is also borderline science fiction, is A Storm of Wings (1980).
 It is set eighty years later than The Pastel City and stylistically it is far denser and more elaborate than the first novel.
 Fay Glass and Alstath Fulthor of the Reborn Men, awoken from their long sleep, try to alert the powers of Viriconium that the northern highlands are overrun by insectile armies.
 A race of intelligent insects is invading Earth as human interest in survival wanes.
 Fay brings the severed head of an invading locust-like giant insect to show the extent of the disaster.
 The story is told through both human and alien points of view and perceptions.
 The main characters are a resurrected man, an assassin, a magician, a madwoman, and Tomb, the Iron Dwarf.
 Harrison depicts the workings of civilization on the verge of collapse and the heroic efforts of individuals to help it sustain itself a little longer.

 In Viriconium

 The novel In Viriconium (1982) (US title: The Floating Gods) was nominated for the Guardian Fiction Prize during 1982.
-Savoy Books catalogs referred to it as "Pre-raphaelite sword and sorcery".
+Savoy Books catalogs referred to it as "Pre-Raphaelite sword and sorcery".
 It is a moody portrait of Viriconium beset by a mysterious plague.
 As artist Audsley King slowly dies from the plague, her friend Ashlyme tries to save her.
 It is a desperate, misconceived enterprise which draws Ashlyme into unwilling alliance with the sinister dwarf The Grand Cairo, and which goes bizarrely wrong.
 Yet out of the shambles comes the clue to lifting the plague, which symbolises a paralysis of will.

 Where the previous books in the series held some sword and sorcery elements, In Viriconium goes beyond black humour into a coma of despair.
 The novel parodies Arthurian motifs.
 The novel is divided into sections named after cards of an imaginary Tarot.
 Resonances in the text include the art of Aubrey Beardsley, post-Impressionist art, Mervyn Peake and Wyndham Lewis.